davletovb/neva/README.md

 We value each contribution, no matter how big or small, and we're excited to see what you'll bring to our growing community!

-We welcome contributions from ML enthusiasts, developers, and AI lovers!
-Join us in building a project that could change the way we interact with AI.

 ## License
 This project is licensed under the MIT License.
-See the [License File](link-to-license-file) for more details.
+See the [License File](https://github.com/davletovb/neva/blob/main/LICENSE) for more details.